-A skillful reader's ability to read long words fluently depends on his or her ability to break words into syllables.
-The two decoding skills allow students to break words of any length into syllables so they can apply the Five Phonetic Skills to determine the word's pronunciation.
+A skillful reader’s ability to read long words fluently depends on his or her ability to break words into syllables.
+These skills allow students to break words of any length into syllables so they can apply the Five Phonetic Skills to determine the word’s pronunciation.

 The two decoding skills are:

 - If there is only one guardian consonant following the vowel, that consonant will move on to the next syllable.